accordproject/apap/server/README.md

 RI has **experimental** MCP support.
 We will be adding new resources and tools and the format of existing resources and tools may change.

+To configure the location of the APAP server set the `APAP_SERVER` environment variable (defaults to http://localhost:9000).

 To connect RI to Claude, follow the following steps:
 1. Start RI
 2. Open your user profile settings in Claude (a paid Max plan is currently required)